 Know what you should use and when – If you are going to have Little Remedies® on hand you should probably know what to use and when to use it, right!

 I can honestly tell you that the one thing I regret is not learning this sooner and not listening to people when they told me this.
-I have been here for my kids but I do wish I would have known how fast time goes by.
-Don’t wait until tomorrow, because before you know it tomorrow is gone and they will never be that age again.
+I have been here for my kids, but I do wish I would have known how fast time goes by.
+Don’t wait until tomorrow, because before you know it tomorrow will be gone and they will never be that age again.